thomaspoignant/go-feature-flag/README.md

 ### Examples

 - Select a specific user: `key eq "example@example.com"`
-- Select all anonymous user: `anonymous eq true`
+- Select all identified users: `anonymous ne true`
 - Select a user with a custom property: `userId eq "12345"`

 # How can I contribute?